-- 8.3.2.2.1 A term of office consists of two academic years. - 8.3.2.2.2 Terms for faculty elected within the same rank shall be staggered.

-- 8.3.2.2.3 The Chair and Chair-elect may not be on sabbatical or teaching off campus during their term of service. - 8.3.2.2.4 Faculty Council members elected by rank may take up to one academic term off for sabbatical, off-campus teaching, or other reasons that would impede their ability to serve.
+- 8.3.2.2.1 A period of service of office consists of two academic years. - 8.3.2.2.2 Periods of service for faculty elected within the same rank shall be staggered. - 8.3.2.2.3 The Chair and Chair-elect may not be on sabbatical or teaching off campus during their period of service J-Term excepted. - 8.3.2.2.4 Faculty Council members elected by rank may take up to one academic term off for sabbatical, off-campus teaching, or other reasons that would impede their ability to serve.
 In their absence, the Faculty Council Chair, in consultation with Nominations and Rules, will appoint a replacement.

-Faculty members who will be away from campus for more than one academic term are ineligible to serve on Faculty Council. - 8.3.2.2.5 A faculty member may not serve more than three consecutive terms of office in the Faculty Council.
-This term limit applies to service on the Faculty Council in any position. - 8.3.2.3 Faculty members who serve as the Chair of a division, the Educational Policies Committee, or the General Education Committee may not serve on Faculty Council.

-8.3.3 Responsibilities of Faculty Council

-- 8.3.3.1 The Faculty Council shall help keep the faculty informed about current and emergent challenges and opportunities which face us, will encourage productive discussions within the faculty about those challenges and opportunities, about the options that might be available to us and the consequences of various options. - 8.3.3.2 Faculty Council shall advocate for the concerns and interests of the faculty. - 8.3.3.3 Faculty Council will serve as advocates for the academic program, and for the mission of the College. - 8.3.3.4 The Faculty Council shall serve as a consultative body for the administration. - 8.3.3.5 The Faculty Council shall bring matters to full faculty for consideration. - 8.3.3.6 The Faculty Council shall facilitate communication between the faculty, administration and Board of Trustees.
+Faculty members who will be away from campus for more than one academic term are ineligible to serve on Faculty Council. - 8.3.2.2.5 A faculty member may not serve more than three consecutive two-year periods of service (6 years in total) on the Faculty Council.
+This term limit applies to service on the Faculty Council in any position. - 8.3.2.3 Faculty members who serve as the Chair of a division, the Educational Policies Committee, or the General Education Committee may not serve on Faculty Council. - 8.3.3 Responsibilities of Faculty Council - 8.3.3.1 The Faculty Council shall help keep the faculty informed about current and emergent challenges and opportunities which face us, will encourage productive discussions within the faculty about those challenges and opportunities, about the options that might be available to us and the consequences of various options. - 8.3.3.2 Faculty Council shall advocate for the concerns and interests of the faculty.

-8.3.4 Responsibilities of Faculty Council Chair

-- 8.3.4.1 Faculty Council Chair shall request that the President, Dean of the College, and other administrative officers of the College furnish such reports and information as may be necessary for conducting the business of the Faculty Council. - 8.3.4.2 Faculty Council Chair shall lead Faculty Council meetings. - 8.3.4.3 Faculty Council Chair shall preside over faculty forums. - 8.3.4.4.
-Faculty Council Chair shall monitor the approval and recording of new Faculty Handbook text. - 8.3.4.5 Faculty Council Chair shall serve as a member ex officio of the Facilities Planning Committee.

-- 8.3.4.6 With the Chair-elect, Faculty Council Chair shall observe the Fall and Spring meetings of the Board of Trustees. - 8.3.4.7 Faculty Council Chair shall work collaboratively and in consultation with the Chair-elect in order to ensure a smooth leadership transition.
+- 8.3.3.3 Faculty Council will serve as advocates for the academic program, and for the mission of the College. - 8.3.3.4 The Faculty Council shall serve as a consultative body for the administration. - 8.3.3.5 The Faculty Council shall bring matters to full faculty for consideration. - 8.3.3.6 The Faculty Council shall facilitate communication between the faculty, administration and Board of Trustees. - 8.3.4 Responsibilities of Faculty Council Chair - 8.3.4.1 Faculty Council Chair shall request that the President, Dean of the College, and other administrative officers of the College furnish such reports and information as may be necessary for conducting the business of the Faculty Council. - 8.3.4.2 Faculty Council Chair shall lead Faculty Council meetings. - 8.3.4.3 Faculty Council Chair shall preside over faculty forums. - 8.3.4.4.
+Faculty Council Chair shall monitor the approval and recording of new Faculty Handbook text. - 8.3.4.5 Faculty Council Chair shall serve as a member ex officio of the Facilities Planning Committee. - 8.3.4.6 With the Chair-elect, Faculty Council Chair shall observe the Fall and Spring meetings of the Board of Trustees. - 8.3.4.7 Faculty Council Chair shall work collaboratively and in consultation with the Chair-elect in order to ensure a smooth leadership transition.